LandonSchropp/generator-landon-schropp/readme.md

 ### Publishing

-To publish all of the packages, set the `NODE_AUTH_TOKEN` environment variable and then run the following command:
+To publish all of the packages, set the `NPM_AUTH_TOKEN` environment variable and then run the following command:

 ``` sh